Padasuri-6: History

-In a military parade on 10 October 2020, North Korea unveiled an unnamed, new anti-ship missile system.
-Each tracked TEL had eight launch tubes.
+Padasuri-6 appeared during a military parade on 10 October 2020; however, it was unnamed.
+Images showed tracked TELs with eight launch tubes.

 North Korea first test-fired this system on 14 February 2024 and revealed its official name as Padasuri-6.
-After the test, it was revealed that Padasuri-6 was previously unveiled during military parades other than the 2020 parade.
+After the test, it was revealed that Padasuri-6 previously appeared during other military parades beside the 2020 parade.